RWD redesign: Overview

 Role: Visual designer & information architect

-Background: AT&T hired a third-party agency to create the first round of B2C components that formed the foundation of our new RWD design system.
+AT&T hired a third-party agency to create the first round of B2C components that formed the foundation of our new RWD design system.

 RWD: Go Plans